mplogas/IoTEdgeModuleTwinUpdate/README.md

 # Updating an IoT Edge device Module Twin with an Azure Function

 ### Disclaimer: This sample does not incorporate any security best-practices!
-The main goal of this demo is to highlight the technical requirements / steps required to achieve that task.
-The Azure Function is allows anonymous access, so *ANYONE* can modify the module!
+The main goal of this demo is to highlight the technical requirements and steps required to achieve thist task.
+The Azure Function allows anonymous access, so *ANYONE* can modify the module!

 ### Requirements: